ammario/github-enricher/README.md

 # github-enricher

-This tool helps enriches a list of GitHub usernames into email addresses and other profile data.
+`github-enricher` enriches GitHub data.

-`github-enricher` is CSV oriented.
-It accepts CSV-formatted input and emits CSV-formatted output.
+`github-enricher` accepts CSV-formatted input and emits CSV-formatted output.

-## Redis Cache
+## Cache

-`github-enricher` relies on Redis as a caching layer.
+`github-enricher` requires Redis as caching layer.
+This is absolutely essential for performance, as cacheless enrichment is bottlenecked by GitHub API limits and expensive clones.

+The `REDIS_ADDR` and `REDIS_PASSWORD` environment variables are used to configure the cache client.

+The cache allows for fast incremental enrichment.

 ## Columns